 - Eye makeup used immediately preceding or during the infection

 If you wear non-disposable contact lenses, consult with our doctor.
 In some cases, you may need to replace the lenses to avoid re-infection.
-You should also wash any towel, washcloths, or bedclothes you use separately from the rest of your laundry.
+You should also wash any towels, washcloths, or bedclothes you use separately from the rest of your laundry.

 Pink eye can be uncomfortable and even embarrassing.
 If the condition manifests with pain or doesn’t respond to treatment, speak to our optometrist.